JavIsso/Cv-Porfolio/readme.md

 ---

-### Senior Product Designer & 3D Team Leader | QMARQ | CA
+### Senior Product Designer & 3D Team Leader | 🌐[QMARQ](https://www.qmarq.com/) | CA
 *September 2023 - September 2024* [Remote]

-- Led a multidisciplinary team of 4 collaborators.
+- Led a team of 3D artists, ensuring consistency with design guidelines and seamless Unity integration.
 - Aligned product design with customer requirements and latest technology trends to deliver an optimal user experience.
-- Led a team of 3D artists, ensuring consistency with design guidelines and seamless Unity integration.
 - Created high-quality 3D assets for augmented reality using Blender 3D and Substance tools.
 - Coordinated with Product and Project Management on scheduling and task prioritization.